dbader/alfred-countdown-timer/README.md

 ## Usage
 - `timer 5` sets a countdown timer that goes off after 5 minutes.
 - `timer 0:30` or `timer 0.5` sets a timer that goes off after 30 seconds.
+- `timer 40 Laundry is done!` adds an optional title to the timer.
 - `timer` displays usage information.